 Here’s more to the whopper plopper size chart.

 Whopper Plopper 75

 There are two smaller Whopper Ploppers, and the 75 is the shorter.
 It’s shorter but fatter than the 90, so it weighs a little bit more.
 This is the only Whopper Plopper that doesn’t have a body that gets longer as it goes up.
 It looks more like a crankbait, with a big head and a tail that gets smaller toward the end.

 The 75 is a great choice if you want to shorten the length of your rod but still want a beefy profile and a lot of surface action.
 This model’s prop blade is almost the same size as the 110s, so it makes a lot of noise.
 Smallmouth bass can have trouble getting bigger sizes in their mouths, so the 75 is a good choice for catching them.
 This is a great size bait if you only have a spinning rod.

 This is the next size up in terms of length, but some might say it’s a smaller bait than the 75 because it weighs less and has a smaller profile.
 It’s longer because its body is stretched out, giving it the classic Whopper Plopper shape.

 The 90 is perfect for light tackle and/or spinning gear fishing.
 It’s also a good way to downsize when the bite is hard.
 It’s important to remember that the prop blade on the 90 is much smaller than the one on the 75.
 This means that the action on the surface will also be smaller.
 And just like the 75, this is a great size for catching smallmouth bass.

 Whopper Plopper 110

-This is a great size to use when the 130 seems too big, which, to be honest, the 130 might feel too big to someone who has never fished before.
+This is a great size to use when the 130 seems too big, and, to be honest, the 130 might feel too big for someone who has never fished before.
 It’s the perfect “in-between size” where you don’t feel like you have a feather or a brick tied to your line.